Combatd/Hybrid_Cloud_Foundations/README.md

 ### Key Management and Administration
 Nutanix nodes are authenticated by a key management server, or KMS.
 SEDs generate new encryption keys, which are uploaded to the KMS.
 In the event of power failure or a reboot, keys are retrieved from the KMS and used to unlock the SEDs.
 These security keys can also be instantly reprogrammed.
 And finally, Crypto Erase can be used to instantly erase all data on an SED while generating a new key.

+### Security Technical Implementation Guides
+Security Technical Implementation Guides, or STIGs, are the configuration standards for DoD Information Assurance, or IA, and IA-enabled devices/systems.
+STIGs specify how a computing device must be configured to maximize security.

+A STIG describes how to minimize network-based attacks and prevent system access when the attacker is interfacing with the system, either physically at the machine or over a network.
+STIGs also describe maintenance processes such as software updates and vulnerability patching.
+Advanced STIGs cover the design of a corporate network, covering the configurations of routers, firewalls, domain name servers, and switches.

+Once deployed, STIGs lock down IT environments and reduce security vulnerabilities in infrastructure.
+Traditionally, using STIGs to secure an environment is a manual process that is highly time-consuming and error prone.
+Because of this, only the most security-conscious IT shops follow the required process.
+Nutanix has created custom STIGs that are based on the guidelines outlined by The Defense Information Systems Agency, or DISA, to keep the Hybrid Cloud Platform within compliance and reduce attack surfaces.